Great Salt Lake: Brine shrimp

-The harvest of brine shrimp cysts during fall and early winter has developed into a significant local industry, with the lake providing 35% to 45% of the worldwide supply of brine shrimp, and cysts selling for as high as 35 $/lb.
-Brine shrimp were first harvested during the 1950s and sold as commercial fish food.
+The harvest of brine shrimp cysts (diameter about 200 micrometers) during fall and early winter has developed into a significant local industry, with the lake providing 35% to 45% of the worldwide supply of brine shrimp, and cysts selling for as high as 35 $/lb.
+Brine shrimp were first harvested during the 1950s and sold as commercial fish food or as novelty "Sea-Monkeys,".
 In the 1970s, the focus changed to their eggs, known as cysts, which were sold primarily outside the US as food for shrimp, prawns, and some fish.
 Today, these are mostly sold in East Asia and South America.
+They are also used in testing of toxins, drugs, and other chemicals.

 The amount of cysts and the quality are affected by several factors, but salinity is most important.
 The cysts will hatch at 2 to 3% salinity, but the greatest productivity is at salinities above about 10%.
 If the salinity drops near 5% to 6%, the cysts will lose buoyancy and sink, making them more difficult to harvest.

-The causeway across the lake was built in the 1950s as a replacement to a wooden trestle.
-Prior to December 2, 2016, the causeway constrained the flow of water between northern and southern arms, which has a significant impact on various industries surrounding the lake.
-The construction of a 180 ft bridge created an opening of the causeway for water to flow between the arms of the lake.

 The northern arm of the lake has a much higher salinity, to the point that the native brine shrimp cannot survive in its waters.
 In the southern portion of the lake, where the vast majority of the fresh water inlets are found, the salt level can dip below what is necessary for the brine shrimp to survive.
-With the opening of the bridge, the salinity of the northern arm of the lake will likely drop as less saline water from the southern arm of the lake flows into the northern arm.
-The brine shrimp harvesting industry could benefit from the freer flow of water.
-There were concerns from the brine shrimp harvesting industry that the conditions in the southern arm of the lake were becoming too saline for the brine shrimp, following several years of lower precipitation in the lake's watershed.
-The precipitation in the watershed was above normal for the water year beginning on October 1, 2016.
-The additional water allowed the levels of both arms of the lake to rise, creating better conditions for a healthy brine shrimp population.